cauta/exchange/README.md

 - use models for type management
 - understand db <> domain <> api From and Into conversions
 - use u128 integers and keep everything in atoms
+- continue refining understanding of me and api layer architecture. consider socketio for ws.
 -

 ### frontend dev